JenSeReal/otel-getting-started/tutorial/content/intro/problems_with_the_status_quo/index.md

 - report the same thing in different ways
 -->

-Another factor that makes root cause analysis hard is that telemetry data often suffers from a lack of consistency.
+Another factor that makes root-cause analysis hard is that telemetry data often suffers from a lack of consistency.
 This leads to difficulties in correlating events across different services or components, as there is no standardized way to identify related events, such as through trace IDs or span IDs.
 Additionally, there is no straightforward method to integrate multiple solution-specific logging libraries into a coherent system, resulting in fragmented and disjointed views of the system's behavior.

 #### no built-in instrumentation in open-source software
 Let's look at this from the perspective of open-source software developers.